 Veterans may be looking to find a role that replaces “the sense of purpose and camaraderie we become accustomed to in the military,” Chad adds.
 “Finding a new career or business opportunity that gives meaning and allows you to pour your heart into it can be difficult, but with so many great options out there, it’s definitely possible.”

 Chad’s biggest piece of advice is simple: “Do your homework.”
 Buying a franchise is a major decision.
 He suggests learning as much as possible about the organization so you understand everything from operations, potential costs, culture, and how the head office works with franchisees.

 “I think people tend to spend a lot of time focusing on the costs and earnings potential, but understanding the brand and the culture are extremely important when figuring out if it will be the right long-term fit.
 I also highly recommend looking at opportunities in an industry that you are passionate about.”

-Chris Hardy echoes the sentiment of learning everything you can about the brand and culture.
-“Call another veteran who’s a franchise owner and get their perspective on things,” he says.
+He also echoes the sentiment of learning everything you can about the brand and culture.
+“Call another veteran who’s a franchise owner and get their perspective on things.”

 Are you or someone you know a veteran looking to transition into a new role?
-Jump on a free Discovery Call at 1-888-439-0561 and learn how Nurse Next Door and VetFran can help you take your next step toward a fulfilling career.
+Download our FREE franchise report and learn how Nurse Next Door and VetFran can help you take your next step toward a fulfilling career.